dialoguebranch/dlb-web/README.md

 * Open a terminal and enter your `{GIT}/dialoguebranch/` folder (containing `/dlb-web/` and `/dlb-core-java/` repositories)
-* Enter the following command to build the Docker image: `docker build --no-cache -t dlb-web-service:1.2.5 -f ./dlb-web/dlb-web-service/standalone.Dockerfile .`
+* Enter the following command to build the Docker image: `docker build --no-cache -t dlb-web-service -f ./dlb-web/dlb-web-service/standalone.Dockerfile .`
-* Enter the following command to run the Docker image: `docker run -itd -p 8089:8089 --name DLB_Web_Service dlb-web-service:1.2.5`
+* Enter the following command to run the Docker image: `docker run -itd -p 8089:8089 --name dlb-web-service dlb-web-service`
 * Open a Web Browser and navigate to `http://localhost:8089/dlb-web-service/` (you should see the Swagger documentation page of your running Web Service).